Enjoy your time at university – without regret.

 - unconsciousness and amnesia

 - depression or mood swings

-- and unfortunately, in some cases, death.
+- addiction and, in some cases,

 Substance misuse contributes to unacceptable behaviour which may result in disciplinary action under University of York Regulation 7.